net-lisias-kspu/ContractConfigurator/Contract-Group.md

         // Name of the contract group
         name = ContractGroup

+        // Use this to specify the minimum version of Contract Configurator
+        // That is required to run contracts in this group. minVersion = 0.7.0

         // The maximum number of times that contracts within this contract
         // group can be completed (0 being unlimited).
         // Default = 0